luyongxi/az-net/README.md

 ## Introduction
-This github repository is an implementation of the AZ-Net detection method described in "Adaptive Object Detection Using Adajacency and Zoom Prediction"
+This github repository is an implementation of the AZ-Net detection method described in "Adaptive Object Detection Using Adjacency and Zoom Prediction"

 Created by Yongxi Lu at University of California, San Diego.